 Who we are

-AADP is a community based nonprofit, for social benefit (501©3), organization specialized in conducting outreach and donor registration drives in and with diverse communities.
+AADP is a community-based nonprofit for social benefit (501©3), and an organization specialized in conducting outreach and donor registration drives in and with diverse communities.
 AADP is an official recruitment center of the Be The Match registry.

 Determined family and friends of the two patients made a statewide appeal to recruit more Asians onto the registry.
 Despite the tremendous emotional and financial sacrifice, which led to the successful recruitment of more than 2,000 Asians, no matches were found.
 However, the unfortunate deaths of these two people gave birth to the compelling mission of Asian American Donor Program and the hope of new life to others.